San Francisco Patrol Special Police: Appointment and program regulation

-Patrol Special Police Officers and Assistant Officers are duly appointed by the San Francisco Police Commission, an appointed body of seven civilians which has oversight responsibility for the SFPD and SFPSP.
+Patrol Special Police Officers and Assistant Officers were duly appointed by the San Francisco Police Commission, an appointed body of seven civilians which has oversight responsibility for the SFPD and SFPSP.

-The Interim Rules and Procedures for Patrol Special Officers and Their Assistants ("The Rules"), promulgated by the Police Commission in December 2008, require that Patrol Specials pass an initial background check conducted by the SFPD.
+The Interim Rules and Procedures for Patrol Special Officers and Their Assistants ("The Rules"), promulgated by the Police Commission in December 2008, required that Patrol Specials pass an initial background check conducted by the SFPD.
 Officers receive 24 hours of annual training in the classroom and twice on the range according to standards determined by the Police Chief.
-Before going on patrol, Patrol Specials check in with the duty watch commander in their police district.
+Before going on patrol, Patrol Specials checked in with the duty watch commander in their police district.

-The Rules authorize their uniform and patch, which are distinct from that of the SFPD.
-Patrol Specials wear a patch on their uniform that identifies their force by name on a band at the top, as shown above.
-The lettering and trim of the patch is embroidered in silver thread.
-Officers wear a silver-toned six-point star with the words "San Francisco Patrol Special Police".
-A Patrol Special's uniform, firearm, baton, and patrol car are not paid for with taxpayer funds and must be purchased privately.
+The Rules authorized their uniform and patch, which are distinct from that of the SFPD.
+Patrol Specials wore a patch on their uniform that identifies their force by name on a band at the top, as shown above.
+The lettering and trim of the patch was embroidered in silver thread.
+Officers wore a silver-toned six-point star with the words "San Francisco Patrol Special Police".
+A Patrol Special's uniform, firearm, baton, and patrol car were not paid for with taxpayer funds and had to be purchased privately.